RealityRipple/UXP/docs/UXP Coding Style.md

 - Indentation of scopes is 2 spaces.
 - Indentation of long lines is variable-aligned or expression-aligned (see "long line wrapping")
 - Conditional defines are always placed on column 1.
 This is also true for nested defines.
 - Maximum line length is 120 characters.
 This departs from the often-used 80-character limit which is rooted in the archaic use of 80-column text terminals and should no longer apply in this day.
-Github, our chief web VCS, has no issues dealing with 120 character lines either.
+Gitea, our chief web VCS, has no issues dealing with 120 character lines either.
 - Variables passed to functions are passed on one line unless the line would exceed the maximum length, in which case variables will be passed 1-per-line, expression-aligned (see "long line wrapping").
 - Avoid trailing commas.
 - Comment blocks are line-quoted if they appear within functions.